fbpx

 How much should a security deposit be?

-Governor Newsom recently signed AB 12 into law, which will limit how much landlords can charge for a security deposit.
-Starting July 2024, you cannot charge more than one month’s rent for a security deposit.
+Governor Newsom recently signed Assembly Bill 12 (AB12) into law, which limits how much landlords can charge for a security deposit.
+As of July 2024, you cannot charge more than one month’s rent for a security deposit.
+Previously, landlords were able to collect two months’ rent for unfurnished properties and three months for furnished rentals.

 What can I use the security deposit for?